front-end-intermediate/session-1/readme.md

 Review

 1. Review the notes below and recreate the steps performed up to the end of class (this will be available on Github in a separate branch)
+1. attempt the homework assignment in the `other` folder (see start.html)
 1. Watch [this video](https://youtu.be/U8XF6AFGqlc) on YouTube

 ## Syllabus